-Effective 01 January 2011 Modified 22 January 2016
+Effective 01 January 2011 Modified 1 October 2021

-Equestrian Australia has, in the interests of public safety and with the assistance of the National Sport Committees, developed the following Code of Conduct, which is a set of quidelines available for adoption by events and organisations.
+Equestrian Australia has, in the interests of public safety and with the assistance of the National Sport Committees, developed the following Code of Conduct, which is a set of guidelines available for adoption by events and organisations.

 - 1. Stallions should wear official 'discs' at all times whilst at the venue.
-These discs are to be worn on both sides of head collars and bridles or on some part of the horse on both sides to identify to others that the horse is a stallion. - 2.
+These discs are to be worn on both sides of head collars, bridles, breastplate. martingale or saddlecloth on both sides to identify to others that the horse is a stallion. - 2.
 No stallion is to be moved around a venue without displaying the stallion discs and a suitable restraint.
 The restraint can be either a bridle, an anti- rearing bit or a chain lead rein over the nose or under the jaw. - 3.
 Where possible all stallions are to be stabled.
 If suitable stabling is not available stallions need to wear a collar, which is securely tied to the outside of a truck or trailer.
 Stallions tied to the outside of a truck or trailer MUST be supervised at all times. - 4.
 Stallions may be substituted in prize-giving ceremonies with another horse should the rider deem it to be safer. - 5.
-It is recommended that riders and handlers of stallions at shows be over the age of 17 years; however, it is the responsibility of the parent/guardian to understand the full code of conduct for stallions at events.
+Riders and/or handlers of colts/stallions must be over the age of 18 years. however, it is the responsibility of the parent/guardian to understand the full code of conduct for stallions at events. - 6.
+Special permission may be granted by the relevant EA National Discipline Committee (except Dressage and Show Horse see below) for a rider/handler to be under the age of 18 years, and in this instance, the rider/handler must be supervised by an adult/parent/guardian whilst at the event. - 7.
+This exemption does not apply for Dressage (refer to rule 4.8.4.2 EA Dressage Rules). - 8.
 With the exception of rule 1.1.8 in the Show Horse Rules and Guidelines, stallions are not permitted in Show Horse classes at EA state or championship events.
-All riders/handlers under the age of 17 years must be supervised by an adult/parent/guardian whilst at the event. - 6.
-It is the stallion owner's/rider's responsibility to ensure that all possible safety precautions are taken. - 7.
-Floats/Trucks that transport stallions should display the official magnet giving notice that there is a stallion on board.
+All riders/handlers under the age of 17 years must be supervised by an adult/parent/guardian whilst at the event. - 9.
+It is the stallion owner's/rider's responsibility to ensure that all possible safety precautions are taken.